Sammamish High School

-Sammamish High School (commonly Sammamish or SHS) is a public secondary school in Bellevue, Washington, US, serving students in grades 9–12.
+Sammamish High School (commonly Sammamish or SHS) is a public secondary school in Bellevue, Washington, United States, serving students in grades 9–12.
 Opened in 1959, the school was the second of the four traditional high schools in the Bellevue School District, with admission based primarily on the locations of students' homes.
 The school was entirely rebuilt over two renovations completed, respectively, in 2004 and 2017.

 The school's nickname is the Redhawks, the mascot is the Bird, and its colors are red, black, and white.

 Sammamish generally serves students from the east zone of the district, but students from outside its attendance area can enroll at the school through its open enrollment policy.
 Sammamish High's feeder elementary schools are Cherry Crest, Stevenson, Lake Hills, Phantom Lake, and Spiritridge.
 Its feeder middle schools are Odle and Tillicum.

 Demographics

 In the 2017–18 school year, the total student enrollment was 1,105.
 The racial demographics are: 6% Black/African American, 21% Asian, 19% Hispanic, 7% Multi-Ethnic, 46% white, and less than 1% American Indian, Alaska native, Native Hawaiian, and Pacific Islander.
 36% qualify for free or reduced lunches.
 33% of students speak a first language other than English.